rewired-conference/kristinarapuano.github.io/_pages/cv.md

 Community Involvement & Outreach
 ======
-* Local outreach with children and teens, leader
+* Local outreach with children and teens, organizer & leader
   * The Family Place: GED program for young mothers, Norwich VT
   	* Organized field trip to Dartmouth to learn about opportunities in science (November 2014)
   * Indian River Middle School, Canaan NH